developmentAC/infomaid/README.md

 + [All about Python](https://www.python.org)
 + Note: This project was created with Python V3.11.
 Earlier versions may also be compatible with this project.
 If you are using an earlier version of Python, then you will have to modify the `pyproject.toml` file from the project.

-+ To change from Python v3.11 to v3.10, we make the following change in `pyproject.toml`. version change,
++ To change from Python v3.11 to v3.10, we make the following change in `pyproject.toml`.

 Originally:
 ``` toml